garrardkitchen/resume/content/blog/principles.md

 ---

+#### My pattern discovery

 I'm a huge fan of **patterns**, especially **cloud architectural patterns** but sometimes, they add unnecessary complicity so beware!

-When I first started learning about patterns - some 18 years ago - I went through a few code bases I was involved with at the time to see if I'd subconsciously been repeatedly using a pattern ... and I had been!
+When I first started learning about patterns - some 18 years ago - I went through a few codebases I was involved with at the time to see if I'd subconsciously been repeatedly using a pattern ... and I had!
 It was the **lazy loading** pattern...which I continue to use regularly today!

 ## [Testing]()